auth0/docs/articles/monitoring/guides/track-signups-salesforce.md

 ---
-title: Track New Leads in Salesforce with FullContact-Enriched User Profiles, and Send Auth0 Events to MixPanel
+title: Track New Sign-Ups
-description: How to track your sign-ups in MixPanel, enrich your user profiles with public information gathered from FullContact, and generate new sales leads.
+description: Learn how to track your sign-ups in Salesforce MixPanel, enrich your user profiles with public information gathered from FullContact, and generate new sales leads.
 topics:
   - monitoring
   - marketing